ngua/rumps/TODOS/persistence.md

 ### 5.4 Adding Transaction Awareness to B-Tree Primitives

-This section covers updating the Phase 2 B-tree primitives (SET, GET, KILL, DATA, ORDER) to use the `TransactionContext` parameter that was added for future-proofing.
+This section covers updating the B-tree primitives to use the `TransactionContext` parameter.
+Note: Methods are now root-based (`*_at`) after the Phase 4.5 refactor.

-**Note**: Phase 2 implementations intentionally ignore `TransactionContext`.
-This section adds the actual transaction awareness.
+**Note**: Phase 2/4.5 implementations ignore `TransactionContext`.
+This adds awareness.

-- [ ] Update `BTree::set()` to use transaction context:
+- [ ] Update `BTree::set_at()` to use transaction context:
   - Check transaction isolation level from `ctx.isolation_level`
   - Track write operations in transaction context (for conflict detection)
   - Use transaction timestamp for MVCC ordering (future enhancement)
   - Buffer writes for atomic commit (coordinate with `Transaction` struct)
-- [ ] Update `BTree::get()` to use transaction context when provided:
+- [ ] Update `BTree::get_at()` to use transaction context when provided:
   - Implement snapshot isolation: reads see database state as of `ctx.start_timestamp`
   - Check buffered writes in transaction before reading committed data
   - Return most recent visible version based on transaction timestamp
-- [ ] Update `BTree::kill()` to use transaction context:
+- [ ] Update `BTree::kill_at()` to use transaction context:
   - Track deletion operations in transaction context
   - Buffer deletions for atomic commit
   - Update transaction write set
-- [ ] Update `BTree::data()` to use transaction context when provided:
+- [ ] Update `BTree::data_at()` to use transaction context when provided:
   - Apply snapshot isolation to DATA checks
   - Consider buffered writes when determining node status
-  - Return status based on transaction's view of data
-- [ ] Update `BTree::order()` to use transaction context when provided:
+- [ ] Update `BTree::order_at()` to use transaction context when provided:
   - Apply snapshot isolation to iteration
   - Skip uncommitted writes from other transactions
   - Include buffered writes from current transaction in iteration order
-- [ ] Update `BTree::collects()` to use transaction context when provided:
+- [ ] Update `BTree::collects_at()` to use transaction context when provided:
   - Ensure stream sees consistent snapshot throughout iteration
-  - Apply same snapshot isolation rules as individual operations
 - [ ] Add tests for transaction isolation:
-  - Test that reads within transaction don't see uncommitted writes from other transactions
+  - Reads within transaction don't see uncommitted writes from other transactions
-  - Test that reads within transaction DO see own buffered writes
+  - Reads within transaction DO see own buffered writes
-  - Test that concurrent transactions maintain isolation
+  - Concurrent transactions maintain isolation
 - [ ] Add tests for write buffering:
-  - Test that writes are buffered, not immediately visible
+  - Writes are buffered, not immediately visible
-  - Test that commit makes all writes visible atomically
+  - Commit makes all writes visible atomically
-  - Test that rollback discards all buffered writes
+  - Rollback discards all buffered writes

 ---